AVanDeBrook/PCAN-Capture/README.md

 ```
 This will result in an executable file called `PCAN_Cap.exe`, running this file will execute the project.
 Keep in mind, the output of this program is contained entirely within the command line.

 The executable is compiled with debugging symbols by using the `-g` switch in G++.
-The executable can be compiled without debugging symbols by changing the following lines in [`src/makefile`](src/makefile) like so:
+The executable can be compiled without debugging symbols by changing the following lines in [`makefile`](makefile) like so:
 ```make
 FLAGS = -g
 ```